How SNMP Works – What is SNMP and How Does it work?

 OIDs, or Object Identifiers, identify a device and the status of specific variables.
 If you want to monitor a device’s variables using SNMP, you will most definitely need a device’s OIDs.
 Furthermore, you can either get them through your software’s OID resources or use an MIB Browser.

-Learn more about finding your OIDS for SNMP monitoring.
+Learn more about finding your SNMP OIDs for monitoring.

 Another term you might hear frequently about SNMP is the SNMP walk.
 In short, the SNMP walk is used for stringing multiple GetNEXT requests together.
 In other words. this command allows us to get useful information without the need to type in each OID or node.